pivotal/docs-tap/getting-started.md

 #### Prerequisites

-It is assumed that you have run through the previous use case prior to going through this one.
+>**Important:** It is assumed that you are familiar with the previous use cases prior to going through use case 4.

-Meet the following prerequisites before following the steps for this use case:
+Ensure you have met the following prerequisites before starting the [procedures of use case 4](#steps-use-case-4):

 1. Uninstall the RabbitMQ Cluster Operator that was installed in an earlier step.